From Survival to System: Why It Exists and Why It Must Be Tested

 From Collapse to Construction

-But for as long as I can remember, I have made meaning through design—turning chaos into visual logic, complex realities into clear patterns.
+As long as I can remember, I have made meaning through design—turning chaos into visual logic, complex realities into clear patterns.
 My background isn’t in psychology or academia.
 I’m a motion designer with 25+ years’ experience making complex ideas accessible and human.
 My curiosity about why people behave as they do has been a lifelong through line—fuelled less by career goals and more by necessity.

 The Influence of Hans Rosling and Lifelong Intellectual Curiosity

-TEG-Blue would not exist without the influence of Hans Rosling.
-His iconic TED talk, “The Best Stats You’ve Ever Seen,” showed me that seeing reality clearly—even its messiest patterns—is an act of hope and care for humanity.
-He taught me to believe that “things can be bad and still get better,” and that making data accessible is itself an ethical responsibility.
+TEG-Blue™ would not exist without the influence of Hans Rosling.
+19 years ago, his iconic TED talk, “The Best Stats You’ve Ever Seen,” showed me that seeing reality clearly—even in its messiest patterns—is an act of hope and care for humanity.

 My own intellectual landscape is formed by decades of self-directed learning: books on emotional intelligence, trauma, neuroscience, the mind-body connection, and the roots of human behavior.
 (A reading list, spanning Goleman to van der Kolk to Gabor Maté, stands behind TEG-Blue—see below for the full foundation.)